 The light commercial grade Sole TT8 has an additional 6 levels of decline on top of the 15 levels of incline.
 Chest strap is not included on this one for some reason.

 This is the newest Sole treadmill in the lineup, a slat belt machine similar to Woodway with 15 incline levels, speeds up to 12 mph and a 10.1" TFT touch screen display.

 The newest addition to the lineup, an even more powerful version of the TT8 with a stronger AC motor, higher max user weight, better warranty and the company's first touch screen display.

 All of the Sole treadmills come with a 30 day trial of Studio, which has over 3000+ on demand workouts for on and off the treadmill, similar to what NordicTrack & ProForm have with iFit and Bowflex has with JRNY.

 Here is a breakdown of all of the current models, so you can get a quick visual overview of how they compare to each other.
 Note that the prices shown may change slightly if there are any sales going on.

 Choosing one Sole over another is simply a matter of deciding what your budget is and whether or not you want/need a folding treadmill.

 The Sole F63 and F80 are the most popular, best selling models that the company makes.
 Both of these treadmills also top our Best Buy lists, so those are definitely a good starting point for you.

-The bottom line is you really can't go wrong with any of the models.
+The bottom line is you really can't go wrong with any of these treadmills.
 The base F63, although it is considered the entry level machine, has plenty of great features for you and is right around $1000 on sale, which is a great price.

 Sole is owned by the international conglomerate Dyaco, so there’s been plenty of research and development money available to perfect the proprietary features of their treadmills.